RMITLibrary/easy_cite/markdown/rmitharvard.md

 In the caption, include the **figure number (for graphs)** or **table number (for tables)**.

-If your table or graph includes published data from **more than one source**, you must cite ALL sources you used to create your table or graph.
+If your table or graph includes published data from **more than one** source, you must cite in your caption ALL sources you used (i.e. adapted) to create your table or graph.
+Separate each source used with a semicolon (;) followed by a space -- see *Table 3* example below for an illustration.

-Include in the reference list the **full reference** of the source/s you used.
-Please refer to the relevant section within this guide for how to reference various sources.

 ##### Rule